Customise your own postgraduate degree in criminology, justice, security, fraud or related fields with us.

 - 2017 entry requirements

-- A second-class honours degree or equivalent in a relevant subject.
-Exceptionally, applicants with strong relevant criminal justice experience will be considered.
+- An honours degree or equivalent in a subject relevant to the proposed subject specialism.
 English language proficiency at a minimum of IELTS band 6.5.
 Campus-based applicants require a minimum score of 6.0 in all individual components.
 Distance learning applicants require a minimum score of 6.0 in Reading and Writing components.

 UK/EU/Channel Islands and Isle of Man students